Learn more about our Advertising Disclosure

 • Des Moines is considered to be safer than New Haven with a safety index of 57.8 vs New Haven’s 41.8.

-• Air quality in Des Moines is good, and in New Haven it's good.
+• Air quality in Des Moines is Good, and in New Haven it’s Good.

-• Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+• Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

 • Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Des Moines without delay.
 You can select your official move date when completing the form.
 Start the process here.